Marwan-it/support-case/Support Case.md

 ##  Access Point or WiFi Router Troubleshooting
-- Try restarting your acces point or wifi router
+- Try restarting your access point or wifi router.
 -